 |ANU College of Engineering and Computer Science

 * Some students belong to more than one College.

 An Anonymous Survey – even with personalised invitations and reminders

 The Student Barometer surveys are anonymous.
 This is achieved by separating the mailing lists from the data.

-Each week of the survey, i-graduate sends the Evaluations team a list of un-used links.
+Each week of the survey, i-graduate sends the Institutional Research team a list of un-used links.
 We then update our records and send reminders to students who are yet to respond.
 So, even though you receive personalised reminders with your individual link, we have no way to link your identity with your responses.

 At the end of the survey, the links are removed from the data.
 This makes it impossible for us to link the data back to any individual.